graphicsdesk/hospital-data/README.md

-<h3> How does access to hospitals differ across neighborhoods with different income levels </h3>
+<h3> How does access to hospitals differ across neighborhoods with different income levels? </h3>

 ## Setup